skip to Main Content

 Adding to the reward of study is the proximity of the home village of Pengosekan to the vibrant tourist center of Ubud.
 Hotel accommodation are walking distance to Sanggar Cudamani.
 You are in the midst of a wide range options for shopping, evening meals, and tourist performances.
 You will soon realize that Cudamani is near this tourist center but is not of the tourist scene.
 However, for those looking forward to the relaxation, shopping, even massages, you will find all available to enjoy after class hours.
 Plentiful and wide ranging in price, this is a great option for those on a budget.

 GAMELAN PROGRAM– Daily sessions in Cudamani’s open air studio teach you the techniques of Balinese gamelan, expand your repertoire and improve your musicality.
 Under the Direction of Dewa Putu Berata, senior Cudamani players assist in each session.
 This ensures individual attention as well as the robust sound Cudamani is famous for.
 The range of pieces studied advances the musicianship and musical understanding of Balinese music.
-Students study on the gorgeous Semarandana instruments.
-Core to the concept of the program is working along side master musicians and dancers to develop the Balinese sense ensemble and musicality.
-In addition, small-group sessions allow advanced musicians to refine skills, try new instruments, and learn repertoire, while beginning musicians have time to learn the fundamentals of gamelan in an environment that is challenging yet supportive and incredibly fun.
+Group sessions focus on the gorgeous Semarandana instruments.
+Breakout sessions offer options to study Balinese drum, selonding, gender wayang, flute, etc..
+These small-group sessions allow advanced musicians to refine skills, try new instruments, and learn repertoire, while beginning musicians have time to learn the fundamentals of gamelan in an environment that is challenging yet supportive and incredibly fun.

 DANCE PROGRAM- * If you have always wanted to try Balinese dance, but have told yourself, “I’m not a dancer” then send us an email.
 We have a great program for beginners, and we welcome you.
 On the other hand, if you have some experience with Balinese dance, but need to deepen your understanding and repertoire, then this is an incredible learning environment for you as well.
 You will be working with the masters of the tradition, honing your dance skills, and expanding your repertoire.
 The curriculum includes both male and female technique.
 In addition to dancing alongside great teachers you will also be inspired by the company of Cudamani’s talented young performers.
 No matter where you are in your study of Balinese dance, the program will challenge and inspire you!